-Summer 2013 dates: June 3--August 2
+Summer 2014 dates: June 2--August 1

-Combinatorics and Probability 2013
+Combinatorics and Probability 2014

 This is a two-month (=nine-week) summer Research Experience for Undergraduates funded by the National Science Foundation.
-Summer 2013 will be its 21st year of operation under probabilist/discrete mathematician Anant Godbole.
+Summer 2014 will be its 22nd year of operation under probabilist/discrete mathematician Anant Godbole.
 Previous incarnations of the program, offered at Michigan Tech and ETSU, have been named Discrete Random Structures, Discrete Probability and Associated Limit Theorems, etc.

 ETSU is located at the foot of the Appalachian Mountains in scenic Johnson City, East Tennessee, 100 miles from Knoxville, 200 miles from Charlotte (A US Airways hub with connections to Johnson City) and 250 miles from Atlanta (A Delta hub with connecting flights to Johnson City).

-Team members work singly (seldom) or in small groups (often) on problems widely varying in kind and approachability.
+Team members work singly (seldom) or in small groups (typically) on problems widely varying in kind and approachability.
 I suggest a number of problems at the beginning of the session, and generally most projects grow out of these.
 Each student typically works on two problems of her/his choice.
 There's plenty of room for innovation, though.
 Generally problems are in (i) Discrete Math; or (ii) Probabilistic Methods applied to Discrete Math

 The problems for 2014 will be shared with students as soon as I make them offers, but I expect a strong focus on Universal Cycles and Permutation Patterns in 2014.
 Exciting News: The 12th International Permutation Patterns Conference will be held in Johnson City July 7--11, right in the middle of the REU.